 Quick with exceptional ball control Slater had shown on many occasions at Upton Park that he had the ability to run at and beat defences.
 Consequently when signed by Liam Brady , he was warmly welcomed by a Celtic support which had traditionally cherished such entertainers and were now desperately seeking a new hero.

-Slater made his debut coming on as a substitute in a 1–1 away draw against Rangers, but did not make an impression at Celtic and thirteen months later he returned south to Ipswich Town, having scored three goals in 43 appearances.
+Slater made his debut coming on as a substitute in a 1–1 away draw against Rangers, but did not make an impression at Celtic.
+Thirteen months later, he returned south to Ipswich Town, having scored three goals in 43 appearances and earning himself a place among the worst ever Celtic FC signings.

 9. Wayne Biggins